 John Doe made it OK for us to start listening to some “cool” country, such as Johnny Cash, or Patsy Cline (but not Dwight Yoakum, not yet).
 But, after the cowpunk era was over we fickle Southern Californians went back to mostly ignoring country, especially the emerging “new” country of “Achy Breaky Heart”, (which was pretty bad).
 I went back to listening to British music, indie rock, and electronic club music like NIN instead, forgetting that Johnny Cash covered one of their songs in the 90s.

 Now, a short disclaimer.
 Before you all label me as just another privileged white person who is into country and ignoring the rest of the world, think again!
 I still love all the genres I was originally into.
-I love reggae, and blues, and post-punk, and jazz, and Radiohead.
+I love reggae, blues, post-punk, synth pop, grunge, and Radiohead.
 Country music is just another style for me to express my emotions and add to t he beautiful palette of music that I already know.
 In fact, country music has made me like all the other music better.
 Finding something you like that is so different only heightens your appreciation of what you already know.

 But what do I like about country music?